Family & Community Resource Centre

 Community Volunteer Income Tax Program (CVITP) (February - April)

 Need a hand to prepare your tax return?
 Volunteers can help you prepare your income tax and benefit return if you have low income and a simple tax situation.
 Volunteers are not employees or volunteers of the Canada Revenue Agency.
 Remember to bring all your tax slips with you.

 Are you wondering where to go for help with a health issue?
 Looking to get involved in a community club, association, or recreation group?
 Or trying to figure out the school system?
-The updated Community Resources booklet lists contact information and websites for a variety of programs and services in Chestermere and area, as well as organizations that provide service to Chestermere and area residents.
+Call our office and we will get you connected with contact information and websites for a variety of programs and services in Chestermere and area, as well as organizations that provide service to Chestermere and area residents.

 South East Rocky View Resources

 - South East Rocky View Food Bank - (587) 585-7378